This blog post is a part of the “Start Your Own Blog” series.

 - Admin password.
 This is the password for our admin login.
 Use long complicated passwords that are difficult to guess.
 Also, avoid common words from the dictionary.

 - Admin email.
-Do not use our personal mail as admin email.
-It is better to use the email that we have bought with our domain name or a separate mail for admin purpose.
+Do not use our personal mail as an admin email.
+It is better to use the email that we have bought with our domain name or a separate mail for admin purposes.

 - Select language.
 WordPress supports quite a large number of languages and hence we will most probably find our native language on the list.

 - Limit login attempts (Loginizer).WordPress by itself does not have any feature to limit the number of incorrect login attempts and this poses a severe security threat.
 Therefore it is always advisable to install this plugin to enhance our site security.

 - Choose a theme to install.
 The theme is what gives the look and feel to our site.
 If we are a serious blogger then we do want to install some free themes.
 These free themes might not be optimized for performance or SEO.
 If we select None as the option here then WordPress will only install some default themes.
 We have to probably switch to a paid theme and hence the default themes are enough for now.
 Note: Even without paid themes our WordPress site will work and we will be able to post new content.
 The only downside of such themes is that our site may be slow and may not perform well from an SEO perspective.

 - Advanced options.
 Advanced options help us to rename the database and table prefixes.
 Newbie bloggers can safely skip this advanced setup.